HomePage Path

 Street Map

-Truemans Hill is located in the centre of Hawarden village, off The Highway.
+Truemans Hill is located in Hawarden, off The Highway.
 8 miles west of Chester, on the A5104-B5125.

 The site in a small park and is freely accessible in daylight hours.